I visit other universities and do workshops for researchers of all ages and stages…

 (These are based on our books ‘How to fix your academic writing trouble: a practical guide’ and ‘Level up your essays’)

 These short workshops help competent academic writers become outstanding and persuasive scholarly communicators.
-Each of the workshops in the list below runs for one hour online.
-Each session can be run seperately, or stacked together into a one or two day intensive workshop:
+Run times are included for each session.
+These sessions can be run seperately, or stacked together into a one or two day intensive workshop:

-- How to finish your huge writing project (and get on with your life)
+- How to finish your huge writing project and get on with your life (2 hours)

 Who?
 Anyone writing or editing academic texts.